zoeurk/tor-hidden-service/README.md

 With VMs and Tor you can learn about: _virtual network interface_, _dhcp_, and why not _DNS_ (maybe more but I dont see)
 Tor is very good for learning.
 But you must know:
-- If you have a small machine you may can't publish your bridge... (**tor network will be maybe overloaded**):/
+- If you have a small machine(and/or slow bandwidth) you may can't publish your bridge... (**tor network will be maybe overloaded**):/
 Enjoy with Tor :)